polymode/polymode/modes/readme.md

 # Developing with Polymode

-Polymode doesn't keep its modes in a single emacs buffer but in several indirect buffers, actually as many as different modes are there in a file.
-Consequently, polymode is as fast as switching buffers because it never re-installs major modes.
+Polymode doesn't keep its modes in a single emacs buffer but in several indirect buffers, as many as different modes are there in a file.
+Consequently, polymode is as fast as switching emacs buffers because it never re-installs major modes like other multi-modes do.
 I am very much indebted to Dave Love's [multi-mode.el](http://www.loveshack.ukfsn.org/emacs/multi-mode.el) for this awesome idea.